Frequently Asked Questions - FAQ - Las Vegas Medical Marijuana Clinic - MMJ Card, Marijuana Card, Weed Card, Weed Doctor, 420 Card, 420 Card

 May I use medical marijuana in Las Vegas, Nevada, while I am waiting to hear whether my application to the Nevada Medical Marijuana Program has been approved?

 Once you apply to the Nevada State Health Division for a medical marijuana card, you may possess medical cannabis in compliance with the program’s guidelines pending final approval.
-If law enforcement questions your right to possess the marijuana, present them with a copy of your application.
+If law enforcement questions your right to possess the marijuana, present them with a copy of your application or your recommendation letter from my office you got when visiting us.

 If I am approved for the Nevada Medical Marijuana Program, is it good for life?

-No. If you are accepted into the Nevada Medical Marijuana Program, your membership lasts only one (1) year.
+No. If you are accepted into the Nevada Medical Marijuana Program, your membership lasts only one (1) year or (2) two years.

-Do other states recognise medical marijuana users from Nevada?
+Do other states recognize medical marijuana users from Nevada?

 Why would my application to the Nevada Medical Marijuana Program be denied?